Huge fans of music festivals here.

 by Enfocar Photo

 If you like your bands heavy, your music loud and your crowds wild, then Rock on the Range is a festival not to be missed.
 Held in Columbus Ohio every May, ROTR is unashamedly metal.
-With past line ups including bands such as Slipknot, Judas Priest, Marilyn Manson and Godsmack this event is not for the feint hearted.
+With past line ups including bands such as Slipknot, Judas Priest, Marilyn Manson, and Godsmack this event is not for the faint-hearted.

 The tickets to ROTR work on a tier system.
 If you buy them when they are first released you will get them for a much cheaper price.
 The tickets go up in value as it gets closer to the event.
 Field tickets allow you access to the whole venue whereas stadium tickets allow you access to the smaller stages and the seating at the main stage.